reddyraja86/AutogenAgents/README.md

 ```

  ### Agents main taks
 1. Interacting with 'LLM'
+   -  It like asking the questions to LLM and get the response.
 2. Interacting with 'tools' to get the work done
+   - Like Using the tools to get the work done.for example you can use a java script functiona to read the data and pass the value to LLm to get the desired results
 3. Interacting with 'human inputs'
+   - Taking human inputs and responding to the user based on context provided.
 4. Interacting with other agents
+   - Interacting with other agents to get the work done.

-### To do the above we have following in autogen
+### To do the above we have the following in autogen

-1. ##### ConversableAgent Agent: ( For everything we can use)
+1. ##### ConversableAgent Agent: ( For everything we can use as this is the super class)
    - Core agent type that can send and receive messages.
    - Highly customizable:
      - Integrates with LLMs, tools, and human input.